News and Resources

 Collaborating with Canada

-The Canadian collaborative entity aims to empower women and adolescent girls with educational opportunities in Tanzania.
-They wish to spread training into the communities so the women and girls can participate, enter into business, and thrive.
+The Canadian collaborative entity aims to empower Tanzanian women and adolescent girls with educational opportunities.
+The Canadian collaboration wishes to spread training into the communities, so the women and girls can participate, enter into business, and thrive.

 Folk Development Colleges are developing short, effective courses.
-The Community Based Organizations, including the International Collaborative, are involved in training to help Maasai groups of men and women appreciate the importance of opportunities and support for women’s enterprises and ideas.
+The Community Based Organizations, including the International Collaborative, are involved in training to help Maasai groups of women and men appreciate the importance of opportunities and support for women’s enterprises and ideas.

 Archived News Stories